dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 {% endhighlight %}

 Said this, which is very important, Doc comes with a feature to handle properties "a la" C#, helping to keep the application design clean.
 That means, once you implement getters and setters for the User properties, you are done.
+In a minute we have created a class, whose instances are now persistent.

 ## Creating, Reading, Updating and Deleting documents (CRUD)